mathias-brandewinder/mathias-brandewinder.github.io/_posts/2019-12-04-santas-mailbox.md

         loop 0 |> Async.Start
 ```

-Santa is optimistic - he deploys the code in production Friday night, and starts running his mailbox, with 4 busy ~Elves~ CPUs at work.
+Santa is optimistic - he deploys the code in production Friday night, and starts running his mailbox, with 4 busy CPUs at work.
 Everything looks good, tasks are completed in about 5 seconds each:

 ```
 Started batch 0 job 6